 Coffee Corps will pay all assignment-related expenses for the volunteer.
 These include round-trip coach airfare, passport, visas, lodging, meals and incidentals, project materials, required immunizations, and supplemental health insurance (including emergency medical evacuation coverage).
 All costs accounted for in the project budget will be covered by CQI directly.

 An organization at origin MAY be responsible for some assignment-related costs, such as in-country transportation or local lodging that is not covered as part of the project funding.
 The host is responsible for transportation during the assignment and may be asked to provide lodging.

 Can we request volunteers for a project that might require more than one visit?

 Yes, but please explain how many visits you anticipate, as well as the length of time between each visit in your application.

 Why gender at CQI?

-There is ample evidence of the importance of gender awareness to optimize agricultural development program outcomes.
-For this reason, most development funding today requires a gender component.
-At CQI, we recognize that our organization needs to integrate gender equity more strategically in our development work, and that there is also a need to do so in other coffee industry sustainability initiatives.
-We must ensure that we have a well-informed, strategic approach to gender that supports our mission to improve the quality of coffee and the lives of the people who produce it.
+CQI had a gender program nearly a decade ago.
+We realized that we need to integrate gender more strategically in our own development work, and that there are opportunities/need to do so as well in other industry sustainability initiatives.
+Most development funding now requires a gender component and we need/want to assure that we have a strategic approach to gender that links with our mission to improve the quality of coffee and the lives of the people that produce it.